Asymptotic spectral flow for Dirac operators of disjoint Dehn twists: Introduction

 \begin{ack*} This paper forms part of the author's Ph.D.\ thesis.
 The author would like to thank his thesis advisor Cliff Taubes for his guidance in this project.
-He would also like to thank Po-Ning Chen and Valentino Tosatti for helpful discussions.
+He would also like to thank Po-Ning Chen and Valentino Tosatti for helpful discussions, and to thank the anonymous referee for the many useful comments, suggestions and corrections..
 Part of this work was done while the author visited MSRI during the academic year 2009--2010.
-He is grateful to MSRI and the organizers of the ``Symplectic and Contact Geometry and Topology" program for their hospitality. \end{ack*}
+He is grateful to MSRI and to the organizers of the ``Symplectic and Contact Geometry and Topology" program for their hospitality. \end{ack*}